Century Plaza Towers

-Century Plaza Towers are two 44-story, 174 m twin towers in the Century City neighborhood of Los Angeles, California.
+The Century Plaza Towers are two 44-story, 174 m twin towers in the Century City neighborhood of Los Angeles, California.
 They are the tallest buildings in California outside Downtown Los Angeles and San Francisco.

 Commissioned by Alcoa, the towers were designed by Minoru Yamasaki and completed in 1975.
 The towers resemble Yamasaki's iconic work, the original World Trade Center in New York City, with their twin configuration, vertical black and gray lines, and aluminum exteriors.
 The towers have an unusual triangular footprint and are landmarks that are clearly seen around the Los Angeles Westside.
 Their prominence in the Century City skyline has been reduced in recent years with the addition of new skyscrapers that partially block their view.
 Nevertheless, the Century Plaza Towers remain the tallest buildings in Century City and the tallest skyscrapers in Southern California outside of downtown Los Angeles.
 The towers sit atop one of the world's largest underground parking garages with a capacity of roughly 5,000 cars.

 The Los Angeles Times reported that in February 2020, the signature twin office skyscrapers were fully occupied for the first time.

 In popular culture

-In television, the towers were the headquarters of the fictional private detective Remington Steele, the main character of the eponymous NBC series, which ran from 1982 to 1987.
-Nearly every episode included an exterior establishing shot of the towers.
+In television, the towers were the location for the offices of two separate fictional 1980s private detectives.
+Remington Steele, the main character of the eponymous NBC series, which ran from 1982 to 1987 and the Blue Moon Detective Agency on the ABC series Moonlighting, which ran from 1985 to 1989, both had their offices in the complex.
+Nearly every episode of Remington Steele included an exterior establishing shot of the towers, while they are seen in the opening credits of Moonlighting.
+Many episodes of the previously FOX series turned ABC, 9-1-1 includes the towers as b-roll in-between scenes.

 The towers have also served as the backdrop for several television commercials, including adverts for Samsung, Buick, Volvo, and Kia Motors.
 In film, the towers were featured in 1988's Die Hard (shown at the end credits), 1990's Death Warrant, and 2011's The Green Hornet.

 They were also used as opening and establishing shots for the CBS series Family Law starring Oscar-nominated actress Kathleen Quinlan.